List of Fast & Furious characters: Dominic Toretto

-Though not in 2 Fast 2 Furious, Dom is referenced a couple of times.
+Although Dom is not in 2 Fast 2 Furious, he is referred to a couple of times.

-In The Fast and the Furious: Tokyo Drift, he makes a cameo appearance at the end of the film as an old friend of Han's, who has been apparently killed in a car crash, challenging the new Drift King, Sean, to a race.

-In Los Bandoleros, Dom remains on the run from the law in the Dominican Republic, putting together a new team to pull off heists; Han, Cara, Tego Leo, and Rico Santos.
+In Los Bandoleros, Dom remains on the run from the law in the Dominican Republic, putting together a new team to pull off heists: Han, Cara, Tego Leo, and Rico Santos.
 After breaking Tego out of prison, Letty returns and rekindles her romance with Dom.
-Sometime after this (as revealed in Furious 7) Dom and Letty marry.
+Sometime after this (as revealed in Furious 7), Dom and Letty marry.

 In Fast & Furious, Dominic and his team pull off another heist in the Dominican Republic but have become so infamous with the law that doing so puts them at risk.
 Dom decides to disband the team, allowing them to move on.
 Despite Letty wanting to remain with him, Dom leaves in order to protect her.
 But months later, he is forced to return to the United States upon learning of Letty's apparent death.
 He reunites with Brian and teams up with him to stop drug lord Arturo Braga in order to avenge Letty.
 By the end, Dom gives himself up to the law to face the consequences of his actions but the transport taking him to prison is intercepted by Brian, Mia, Tego, and Rico to free him.

-In Fast Five, Dominic, Brian, and Mia are now on the run, finding refuge in Rio, Brazil.
-In order to escape the authorities and from drug kingpin Hernan Reyes', their newest enemy, they plot to steal Reyes' money in an attempt to buy their freedom.
+In Fast Five, Dominic, Brian, and Mia are now on the run, finding refuge in Rio de Janeiro.
+In order to escape the authorities and from drug kingpin Hernan Reyes, their newest enemy, they plot to steal Reyes's money in an attempt to buy their freedom.
 During a talk with Brian, Dominic recalls his happy childhood with his father and Mia.
 Dominic, Brian, and Mia put together new team to pull off a heist, made of Roman, Tej, Gisele, Han, Rico, and Tego.
 They also try to evade capture by the DSS agent Luke Hobbs and Rio police officer Elena Neves.
 Hobbs and Elena become allies to Dominic after his team saves them from Reyes's men.
 With the help of his team, Dominic's heist is successful, and goes into hiding with Mia and Brian, while starting a relationship with Elena, who falls in love with him.